ietf-wg-bpf/ebpf-docs/rst/instruction-set-skeleton.rst

 to only run BPF programs that are trusted and verified, and sandboxing and privilege level separation are key strategies for limiting security and abuse impact.
-For example, BPF verifiers are well-known and widely deployed and are responsible for ensuring that BPF programs will terminate within a reasonable time, only interact with memory in safe ways, and adhere to platform-specified API contracts.
+For example, BPF verifiers are well-known and widely deployed and are responsible for ensuring that BPF programs will terminate within a reasonable time, only interact with memory in safe ways, adhere to platform-specified API contracts, and don't use instructions with undefined behavior.
 This level of verification can often provide a stronger level of security assurance than for other software and operating system code.
 While the details are out of scope of this document, `Linux <https://www.kernel.org/doc/html/latest/bpf/verifier.html>`_ and